 Tamoxifen Citrate has been used medically for decades and has been highly successful in breast cancer treatment, specifically hormone-responsive breast cancer.
 It is also a medication that is used by many anabolic steroid users, but it is not a steroid.
-This is a drug steroid users will sometimes use during steroid use to help with estrogenic related side effects brought on by specific steroids.
+This is a drug, steroid users will sometimes use to help with estrogenic related side effects brought on by specific steroids.
 However, it is most commonly used during Post Cycle Therapy (PCT).
-PCT is the 3-6 week period following steroid use that is implemented in order to help with natural testosterone production that is suppressed during anabolic steroid use.
+PCT is the 3-6 week period following steroid use that is implemented in order to help natural testosterone production.

 Tamoxifen Citrate is a SERM that acts as both antagonist and agonist in relation to the estrogen hormone.
 It is an anti-estrogen in that it binds to estrogen receptors in certain parts of the body, particularly in the mammary tissue.
 This action prevents estrogen from acting on its originally intended point of binding.
 This makes Tamoxifen Citrate valuable to breast cancer patients as breast cancer feeds off of estrogen.
 And it’s valuable to steroid users as increased estrogen levels can bind to the mammary tissue and lead to gynecomastia.

-The relationship Tamoxifen Citrate has in being an anti-estrogen is fairly straightforward and well understood by many, but it’s its relationship to being an estrogen in other areas that’s surprising to some.
+The relationship Tamoxifen has in being an anti-estrogen is fairly straightforward and well understood by many, but it is Tamox’s relationship to being an estrogen in other areas that’s surprising to some.
 Tamoxifen Citrate acts as an estrogen on the liver.
 Liver related estrogenic activity has been shown to improve cardiovascular health, particularly as it relates to cholesterol.
 This can be very advantageous for the bodybuilding steroid user as most steroids have a negative impact on cholesterol levels.

 We then have the testosterone stimulating effects of Tamoxifen Citrate.
 This is by far the most important effect for the anabolic steroid user.
 When we use anabolic steroids we suppress our natural testosterone production, and this will occur regardless of the steroids used.
 Steroid use creates a negative feedback and tells your pituitary to stop making LH and FSH.
-This is why almost all steroid cycles include exogenous testosterone so that the negative feedback doesn’t cause a low testosterone level.
-Once steroid use is complete something is then needed to jump start testosterone production.
-It will occur on its own, but it will be slow and Tamoxifen can both speed it up and make it more efficient.
-Tamoxifen Citrate is introduced, LH and FSH levels go up and as a result testosterone is produced.
+This is why almost all steroid cycles include exogenous testosterone- so that the negative feedback doesn’t cause low testosterone levels.
+Once steroid use is complete something is needed to jump-start testosterone production.
+It will occur on its own but it will be slow.
+Tamoxifen can both speed it up and make it more efficient.
+When Tamoxifen Citrate is introduced, LH and FSH levels go up and as a result testosterone is produced.

 Important Note: PCT use that includes Tamoxifen Citrate or any SERM, for it to be successful this assumes no prior low testosterone condition existed.
 It also assumes no damage was done to the Hypothalamic-Pituitary-Testicular-Axis (HPTA) during use.
 If prior low levels existed Tamoxifen Citrate won’t magically fix this.
 If severe damage was done to the HPTA you will not recover and may be in need of low testosterone treatment.

 Important Note: Many steroid users believe that a good PCT brings about full recovery, but this is a false belief.
-A PCT that includes Tamoxifen Citrate will stimulate recovery, but it will not end it.
-It will still take several months for full recovery to occur, but it stands a much better chance with PCT than without.
+A PCT that includes Tamoxifen Citrate will stimulate recovery.
+It will still take several months for full recovery to occur, but recovery seems more like with PCT than without.